 Many cohabiting partners live together as a trial before becoming a married couple.
 This is sometimes called "premarital cohabitation."
 They can test their compatibility as roommates.
 They can also save money before deciding to marry.

 There are some considerations cohabitating partners should take before moving in together.
 Although cohabitating relationships can break up fairly simply, that's not always true.

 The following is a primer on cohabitation and the law, with a real-life example of lessons learned the hard way.

-Palimony: The Case of Lee and Michelle Triola Marvin
+The Case of Lee and Michelle Triola Marvin

-Perhaps the most notorious example of the legal quagmire that can surround the end of a cohabitating partnership is the case of Lee and Michelle Triola Marvin.
-Lee Marvin, the famous actor, and his partner, Michelle, lived together for several years before deciding to call it quits.
+One of the most notorious examples of the legal quagmire about the end of a cohabitating partnership is the case of Lee and Michelle Triola Marvin.
+Lee Marvin, the famous actor, and his partner, Michelle, lived together as unmarried partners for several years.
+Then, they decided to call it quits.